John-OK/FullStackSteps/README.md

 Steps to set up a full stack application with Django in the backend and React/Vite in the frontend

 # The Steps
-1. Create a folder to contain entire project; cd to folder
+1. Create a folder to contain entire project (i.e., front and back ends); cd to folder
 2. Create virtual environment and "source" it:
 ```
 python -m venv .venv